 These ownership limits could delay, defer or prevent a transaction or a change in control that might involve a premium price for our common stock or otherwise be in the best interest of our stockholders.

 Listing

-Our common stock is listed on the NYSE under the symbol "SAFE."
+We expect to apply and have our common stock listed on the NYSE under the symbol "SFTY."

 Transfer Agent and Registrar